Six Dollar Family

 Buttermilk Substitute

 There are a few different ways that you can make a buttermilk substitute.
 Each one is as easy as the other.
 There really isn’t much difference between them other than the ingredients.
 It can be helpful to have more than one way to create the substitute in case you’re out of one ingredient but have the others.
 Real buttermilk can be very expensive so if you’re looking to save money on groceries, making this substitute can be a great way to save a little bit.
-In 2014, our family budget (Six Dollar Family) took a major hit so we stopped buying and started making as much as possible.
+In 2014, our family budget took a major hit so we stopped buying and started making as much as possible.
 Now we’re up to a considerably larger list than we started with and this buttermilk substitute is on it!

 Buttermilk substitute with vinegar